-Analysis | Parsing Trump’s ‘there won’t be a transfer’ of power comments
+Analysis | Parsing Trump’s ‘there won’t be a transfer’ comments

-When he won the election anyway, this idea that he’d somehow been cheated persisted.
-After all, he’d lost the popular vote, so he has repeatedly as president asserted that somehow millions of illegal votes were cast without being detected, enough to suggest that it was he, not Hillary Clinton, who was actually the choice of the electorate four years ago.
+When he won the election anyway, this idea that he had somehow been cheated persisted.
+After all, he had lost the popular vote, so he has repeatedly as president asserted that somehow millions of illegal votes were cast without being detected, enough to suggest that it was he, not Hillary Clinton, who was actually the choice of the overall electorate four years ago.

-This refrain is consistent in Trump’s approach to his job: Actually, he’s very popular, but it’s not captured in polls conducted by reputable pollsters or in, say, the results of the 2018 congressional elections.
-It’s this smokescreen that Trump throws up to assure his followers or perhaps himself that he is what he claims to be: the voice of the people.
+This refrain is consistent with President Trump’s approach to his job: Actually, he’s very popular, but it’s not captured in polls conducted by reputable pollsters or in, say, the results of the 2018 congressional elections.
+It’s this smokescreen that Trump throws up to assure his followers or perhaps himself that he is what he claims to be — the voice of the people.

 It’s an instinct that served him particularly poorly Wednesday evening.

-Over the past few weeks, there’s been a growing rumble of the sort that was manifested in 2016: What if Trump declines to concede?
+Over the past few weeks, there has been a growing rumble of the sort that was manifested in 2016: What if Trump declines to concede?
 The threat is more dangerous now, because Trump has the power of the presidency itself at his disposal.
 What if the scenarios outlined by journalist Barton Gellman for the Atlantic play out, and Trump pulls every available lever to subvert popular will should it become apparent that he might lose?
 How close is this country to seeing its experiment collapse?

-During a press briefing, Trump was asked to assuage those concerns.
+During a news briefing, Trump was asked to assuage those concerns.

 “Mr. President, real quickly, win, lose or draw in this election, will you commit here today for a peaceful transfer of power after the election?” a reporter asked.
 He noted various incidents of violence that have occurred in recent weeks, apparently to demonstrate the elevated national temperature.
 “Will you commit to making sure that there is a peaceful transferral of power after the election?”